 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jodie Hay: Remember to keep all reagents and samples on ice to prevent protein degradation (Steps: 3.2 – 4.3).

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Michael Moles: The subcellular fractions generated with this procedure can also be used for enzyme activity assays, such as a FOXO activity assay to enable parallels to be drawn between the cellular location of FOXO1 and its DNA binding activity.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Alison Michie: The development of this technique has enabled us not only to address the trafficking of specific proteins within CLL cells in response to specific inhibitors, but supports our parallel immunofluorescence studies to generate a robust and quantifiable data set.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: ___(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Alison Michie: Human blood samples should be regarded as a hazardous, as they potentially contain blood borne viruses.
+Please ensure that these samples are handled in a Class 2 Biosafety cabinet, and that the user is wearing a lab coat and gloves at all times.
+Dispose of blood contaminated material in disinfectant such as 1% Virkon.

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.